processing/art-plus-code/_curriculum/00-unit.md

 ---

-The Art + Code Teacher Camp’s curriculum is a visual arts forward approach that drives an understanding of core programming concepts through an art-focused lens.
+The Art + Code’s curriculum is a visual arts forward approach that drives an understanding of core programming concepts through an art-focused lens.
 Designed for K-12 Educators, this curriculum explore a range of technical and artistic topics grouped into four categories: Start Here!, Bringing Numbers to Life, Creative Coding, and Generating Patterns.

 Each module provides resources to support student artistic development including 'unplugged' warm-up activities, tips for teaching code, discussion prompts and suggestions for assessment activities.
 Each unit provides a glimpse into an artistic practice supported by code, or digital media driven by visual arts ideas.